Klypse/PentaGo/README.md

 ## 🤝 Contributing

-Issues and pull requests are welcome!
+Contributions, issues, and pull requests are always welcome.